 A commonly quoted part of scripture is

 Many believers have a heartfelt, perhaps subconscious conviction that their innermost self is at fault and inferior.
-This is particularly true for women, who can have their self-esteem squashed by studying the Bible.
+This is particularly true for some women, who can have their self-esteem squashed by studying the Bible.
+This contrasts starkly with Aristotle’s humanist ethos that a healthy self-esteem, being the mean between undue humility and empty vanity, is necessary for a meaningful life.

 Preachers claim people get “grace” from God.
 The family dog might wag his tail if patted, but pretend praise from an imaginary man in the sky can’t create real self-esteem, particularly in someone who’s been told they were born a sinner and are nothing without god.